 Clamps have multiple functions that are helpful to the solo photographer.
 A clamp will secure a light, a camera or any other piece of equipment you need to be held in place.
 Clamps are a bit more versatile than the stands since clamps can clip to nearly any surface, like pipes, bannisters, and tables.
 And since they’re much smaller, you can carry more clamps with you more easily than you would another tripod.

-Author Bio: This was a guest post by Carolyn Anderson from Northwood Rings.
+Author Bio: This was post was written by Carolyn Anderson from Northwood Rings.
 Northwood Rings provides handcrafted wooden rings from a variety of types of timber for people who want to have nature incorporated into their stories.
-They’ve since expanded to precious metals, and gemstones, to give even more options to the brides and grooms (and guests) who want something a little different.